cloud-native-toolkit/operator-masauto/README.md

 ### Troubleshooting
 Check for errors in the log for this operator pod running in the `masauto-operator-system` namespace

+**Core Install fails with MongoCE pods not running** There should be multiple mongoce pods running in the `mongoce` namespace.
+This most commonly will fail when the user does not have OpenShift Container Storage installed on the cluster and they took the default for Core install.
+The default Core install storage classes use OpenShift Container Storage.
+If you are installing on a cluster where this doesn't exist, you will need to replace that in the Core yaml before you install with some other block storage on your cluster (such as gp2 on AWS or managed-premium on Azure) OR you can install OCS/ODF on the cluster and take the defaults for all the installs.

 **Various IBM Common Service operators stuck not able to install**
 This is currently being reported for installs on IBM Cloud, ROKS v4.10.x and is due to a reported RedHat OLM [bug](https://issues.redhat.com/projects/RHIBMCS/issues/RHIBMCS-147?filter=allopenissues) where the catalog source seems to be removed during the operator install.
 If you go into the subscription for the operator, look at the yaml for the status, you should see it complaining about a csv.
 One possible work around is to delete that csv and wait a few mins.
 The operator will then pick up and re-install properly.
 You may also have to delete the subscription.
 Here's an example of how to delete a troubled csv:  `oc delete csv ibm-events-operator.v4.2.1 -n ibm-common-services`